pringle97/11-03-21/README.md

 ctrl + / makes text invisible to user, only visible to developer

 id and classes
-id for one specific thing only, no multiple class can be used multiple times can make a class of green and give it to everyone can put multiple classes in one line
+id for one specific thing only, no multiple, highest priority over class class can be used multiple times can make a class of green and give it to everyone can put multiple classes in one line id>class>tag

 <h1 id="myHeading"></h1>
 <h1 class="headings">